Subsidiary Ledger Definition

 Subsidiary Ledger is a list of individual accounts that bears a similar nature.
 It can also be regarded as an expansion of the conventional general ledger that is separately used to record all the transactions related to the accounts payable and accounts receivables in a detailed manner.

 Types of Subsidiary Ledger Account

 The three common types/components are enlisted below-

-- Accounts Payable Subsidiary Ledger – This type of ledger records all the transaction data concerning to individual suppliers, vendors, and creditors of an organization.
-It tracks each and every expense an organization owes to its creditors, vendors, and suppliers.
+- Accounts Payable Subsidiary Ledger – This type of ledger records all the transaction data concerning individual suppliers, vendors, and creditors of an organization.
+It tracks every expense an organization owes to its creditors, vendors, and suppliers.

-- Accounts Receivable Subsidiary Ledger – Accounts receivable ledger is used by organizations to record each and every transaction data with respect to individual customers and buyers.
-This type of ledger reflects each and every transaction and amount that is received from each and every buyer to whosoever the company sells its goods and services on credit.
+- Accounts Receivable Subsidiary Ledger – Accounts receivable ledger is used by organizations to record every transaction data concerning individual customers and buyers.
+This type of ledger reflects every transaction and amount that is received from each buyer to whosoever the company sells its goods and services on credit.

 Example of Subsidiary Ledger Account